 We also study the effects of latency on the performance of the real-time tracking and estimation.
 Experiments are carried out with frame sizes of 350ms, 450ms and 600ms, with all other parameters kept constant.
 The measured DOA are recorded, as well as the audio power level measured by a separate USB microphone, along with the timestamps for both metrics as measured by the ROS network.
 This allows for identifying how long it takes for a DOA to be measured once the onset of speech has been detected.
-Fig 21 shows the average latency measured with the 3 frame sizes.
+Fig 18 shows the average latency measured with the 3 frame sizes.

 The latency is measured to have an average of 0.363s with a standard deviation of 0.076s for the 350ms frame size, an average of 0.508s with a standard deviation of 0.103s for the 450ms frame size, and an average of 0.708s and a standard deviation of 0.169s for the 600ms frame size.
-For 10 separate DOA measurements at 350ms and 600ms, a two-tailed t-test for their rig 21.
-Average latencies of DOA estimate for three different frame lengths.
-The errorbars indica error.

-Fig 20.
-Microphone setup on REEM-C. https://doi.org/10.1371/journal.pone.0296452.g020 latencies yields a p-value of 0.0019.
+For 10 separate DOA measurements at 350ms and 600ms, a two-tailed t-test for their latencies yields a p-value of 0.0019.
 With α set to 0.05, this indicates that the choice of frame size is indeed significant for real-time use, further validating the regularization applied in the optimization and the choice of lower frame sizes for ω{best} .

-8 Discussion
+7 Discussion

 The generated results across all methods have noticeable similarities and differences.
-For the DOA task, as per Figs 7 and 9, the brute force and the Bayesian methods mostly lead to frame sizes that are 500 ms or larger, and step sizes larger than 75%.
+For the DOA task, as per Figure 7 and Figure 9, the brute force and the Bayesian methods mostly lead to frame sizes that are 500 ms or larger, and step sizes larger than 75%.
 The GCC-PHAT succeeds most often as a method to estimate timing difference compared to the standard beamformer and the GCC-SCOT.
-The best frame selection method happens to be the power onset for the brute force method.
-This is unsurprising as power onsets should be dominated by energy from the direct path (i.e., have a high direct to reverberant energy ratio) and so will likely produce accurate DOA estimates when the power onset condition is met.
+The best frame selection method happens to be the power onset.
+This is unsurprising as power onsets will should be dominated by energy from the direct path (i.e., have a high direct to reverberant energy ratio) and so will likely produce accurate DOA estimates when the power onset condition is met.
 However, this comes with the trade off of rejecting many other frames containing speech as the subsequent frame-to-frame power ratio during periods of continuous speech can be similar.
-This potentially ignores many frames where the ratio of direct to reverberant energy may still be high, and this explains the poor voice classification performance of the power onsets.
+This potentially ignores many frames where the ratio direct to reverberant energy may still be high.